 BART Placing $3.5 Billion Bond To Fix System On November BallotAfter years of focusing on system expansion, the BART Board of Directors is looking to completely rebuild the agency’s aging infrastructure and voted unanimously Thursday to place a $3.5 billion bond on the November ballot to fund the effort.

 3 East Bay Overpasses Structurally Deficient, New Report SaysThree heavily traveled East Bay overpasses are on a list of structurally deficient bridges released by the American Road and Transportation Builders Association.

 BART, America's Other Transportation Systems Showing Their Old AgeThe problems with BART this week is not isolated.
 Just yesterday, the DC Metro system similar to BART closed for the day so emergency inspections could be conducted.

 Gov. Brown Proposes $65 Fee On Drivers As Part Of $3.6 Billion Plan To Fix HighwaysGov.
 Jerry Brown's administration is proposing to spend $3.6 billion a year for repairs to California's crumbling transportation infrastructure, with some of the money to come from a $65 annual fee on vehicle registrations and increases in diesel and gas taxes tied to inflation.

 CA Lawmakers Considering First Gas Tax Hike In DecadesCalifornia lawmakers are considering a hike in the gas tax.
 It would be the first increase in 20 years.

-    Lawmakers Agree Fixing California's Roads And Bridges Is Essential But Not On How To Pay For ItThe state legislature is talking transportation — specifically how to pay for much-needed repairs to the infrastructure.
+Lawmakers Agree Fixing California's Roads And Bridges Is Essential But Not On How To Pay For ItThe state legislature is talking transportation -- specifically how to pay for much-needed repairs to the infrastructure.
 On Sunday, state senator Mark Leno discussed the challenges with KPIX 5's Phil Matier.